sintri/CK3-Conflict-Helper/README.md

 ## Outputs
     MyCompPatch - Every detected conflicting file will be placed into this folder along with a descriptor.mod, merge into this to handle basic merge conflicts.
-    Mod Folders - Contains files that have conflicts with other mods, grouped by mods Conflict Output.txt - List of files that contain overwrites to other fields grouped by field Potential Mod Issues Output.txt - Potential duplicates or issues within a mod itself, typically it just means a field has been defined more than once in a file
+    Conflict Output.txt - List of files that contain overwrites to other fields grouped by field Potential Mod Issues Output.txt - Potential duplicates or issues within a mod itself, typically it just means a field has been defined more than once in a file